-96 1.5 XSD and WSDL Files
+1.5 XSD and WSDL Files

-97 Dereferencing the XML namespace defined in section 1.4 will produce the Resource Directory

-98 Description Language (RDDL) [RDDL] document that describes this namespace, including the XML 99 schema [XML-Schema1] [XML-Schema2] and WSDL [WSDL] declarations associated with this
+- 97 Dereferencing the XML namespace defined in section 1.4 will produce the Resource Directory - 98 Description Language (RDDL) [RDDL] document that describes this namespace, including the XML - 99 schema [XML-Schema1] [XML-Schema2] and WSDL [WSDL] declarations associated with this - 100 specification. - 101 SOAP bindings for the WSDL [WSDL], referenced in the RDDL [RDDL] document, MUST use - "document" for the style attribute. - There should be no inconsistencies found between any of the normative text within this specification, the - normative outlines, the XML Schema definitions, and the WSDL descriptions, and so no general - precedence rule is defined.
+If an inconsistency is observed then it should be reported as a comment on - the specification as described in the "Status" section above.

-100 specification.

-101 SOAP bindings for the WSDL [WSDL], referenced in the RDDL [RDDL] document, MUST use 102 "document" for the style attribute.

-103 1.6 Protocol Elements
+1.6 Protocol Elements

-104 The protocol elements define various extensibility points that allow other child or attribute content.
-105 Additional children and/or attributes MAY be added at the indicated extension points but MUST NOT 106 contradict the semantics of the parent and/or owner, respectively.
-If a receiver does not recognize an 107 extension, the receiver SHOULD ignore the extension.
+- The protocol elements define various extensibility points that allow other child or attribute content. - 109 Additional children and/or attributes MAY be added at the indicated extension points but MUST NOT - 110 contradict the semantics of the parent and/or owner, respectively.
+If a receiver does not recognize an - 111 extension, the receiver SHOULD ignore the extension.